-5. Cellular phones, voice or text messaging or similar devices are expressly prohibited from the time of the first warning signal of the day until you have finished the last race of the day.
+5. Cellular phones, starting line position pinging equipment, voice or text messaging or similar devices are expressly prohibited from the time of the first warning signal of the day until you have finished the last race of the day.

 6. The engine should be run no higher than 2400 RPMs.